 (b) so far as is reasonably practicable, to any other person at work who is affected by the work they do.

 This responsibility applies to all the duties under the Noise Regulations except health surveillance (regulation 9), which you do not have to provide for anyone other than your own employees, while you only need to provide information, instruction and training (regulation 10) to the employees of others in relation to the specific job they are doing for you.

 Where contractors and sub-contractors are involved it is usually best for responsibilities to be set out in the contractual arrangements.

-As the host employer you do still need to have a risk assessment in place and train and inform the Agency staff on the noise risks present, but the Agency remains the 'employer' for the staff they provide and responsibility for providing audiometry / hearing tests rests with them.
+As the host employer you do still need to have a risk assessment in place and train and inform the Agency staff on the noise risks present, but the Agency remains the 'employer' for the staff they provide and responsibility for providing audiometric tests for those people rests with them.